FlowFuse/flowfuse/docs/contribute/README.md

 ```
 npm run install-stack --vers=2.2.2
 ```

-Where `2.2.2` is the version of Node-RED you want to use in the stack
+Where `2.2.2` is the version of Node-RED you want to use in the stack.

 ### Running FlowForge

-A number of `npm` tasks are defined in the `package.json` file.
-To get started from the flowforge directory use:
+A number of `npm` tasks are defined in the `package.json` file of this repository.
+To get started from the `flowforge` directory use:

 ```
 npm run serve